 Water makes the bowel motion soft and easier to pass.
 With insufficient fluid intake, bowel motions become hard and dry, causing pain during a bowel motion.

 Exercise helps the muscles work to move the waste through the system.
 Often when people are sick or in hospital, they experience constipation due to lack of exercise.

-Some drugs may cause constipation eg some antacids, codeine based products, general anaesthetics.
+Some drugs may cause constipation eg analgesics, such as codeine and morphine, some antacids, iron and calcium supplements.
 Please seek the advice of your GP or pharmacist.